/24 August 2020

 At Alsico, we stock a wide range of quality workwear, ensuring that companies of all industries are able to equip their staff with the required uniform to carry out their job in a safe manner.

-Within that range, we supply a selection of overalls and coveralls for different uses and varying standards of protection.
+Within that range, we supply overalls and coveralls for different uses and varying standards of protection.

 A frequently asked question amongst companies and employees alike is when does their work require them to wear one and which type of overall or coverall they should be wearing.

 Both coveralls and overalls are predominantly used as protective wear when at work, to be worn over top of clothes, protecting them and the individual from spatter and mess.

 However, what is the difference between a coverall and overall?

 An overall tends to be a bib and brace style top attached to a trouser bottom, whereas a coverall has full coverage of the arms and a high collar included.
 Although, the word coveralls is adopted from American English, overalls is commonly used to cover both types of garments in the UK.

 What industries and job roles commonly wear these?